nathankrishnan/kodeco-ios/module-4/README.md

 l) Question: True or False: A convenience initializer in Swift is responsible for initializing properties of a class.

 - Answer: False, convenience initializers are used to create additional ways to initialize an instance, but don't directly initialize all properties.
 Designated initializers have the primary responsiblity for initializing all the properties.

+## Part 2 - Programming assignment

+I have created a Swift playground in `./module-4/Module4.playground` that contains my answers for the assignment.

+## Part 3 - Above and Beyond

+My answers for the assignment are in the aforementioned Swift playground.